Speakers

 Strategy, visions and illusions to save the climate

-The history and development of the term ?sustainable? are presented and the causes of the disturbed carbon cycle are discussed.
-In addition, facts about the climate, the wrong path of biofuels, climate engineering, the rehabilitation of the atmosphere through geolocation of wood and the carbon moratorium are addressed and discussed.
+The history and development of the term "sustainable" are presented and the causes of the disrupted carbon cycle are discussed.
+In addition, facts about the climate, the misguided path of biofuels, climate engineering, the remediation of the atmosphere through geostorage of wood and the carbon moratorium are addressed and discussed.

-Target group: Schoolchildren and teachers of advanced natural science courses and the upper level as well as the school community, advanced training centers for chemistry teachers, forums for young chemists, adult education centers - duration: 60 to 75 minutes
+Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centres, young chemists’ forums, adult education centres – Duration: 60 to 75 minutes

 65926 Frankfurt: Dr. Peter Rittmeyer